We’re expanding our core capabilities and evolving new ways to partner with you. Make sure you follow us at… https://t.co/g1VkE0UlKB

 Did Congress speak to this question?

-Although Chief Justice John Roberts openly questioned whether the US Congress intended federal agencies to have the power that it didn't state explicitly, he alluded to the EPA regulation, noting that "the US code is filled with delegations to different agencies.
+Although Chief Justice John Roberts openly questioned whether the US Congress intended federal agencies to have the power that it didn't state explicitly, he alluded during the arguments to the EPA regulation, noting that "the US code is filled with delegations to different agencies.
 And many of those are of a technical nature."

 The usually taciturn conservative-leaning Justice Clarence Thomas said he could not understand why West Virginia would be harmed by having a regulation outside the so-called fenceline of individual coal-fired units.